danbz/aesthetic-programming/Recommandations.md

 - Revisit Aesterik Painting ch.
 3
-x - Revisit ch.9 -> add the intext ref + the emoji EiC + new for loop structure x - getting started -> add web IDE for gitlab + remove short cuts as each OS is slightly different
-- update ML - TM image -> screenshot
+x - Revisit ch.9 -> add the intext ref + the emoji EiC + new for loop structure x - getting started -> add web IDE for gitlab + remove short cuts as each OS is slightly different x - update ML - TM image -> screenshot
 - ML chapter: update the auto chapter generator both models + screenshots when we have a more finalized text x - adjust flowcharts, more on arrows and relations